-To all of our patients with Inflammatory Bowel disease (IBD) Ulcerative Colitis/Crohn's Disease and Microscopic Colitis - please refer to the latest Government guidance on Shielding and Protecting people defined on medical grounds/extremely vulnerable persons from COVID 19
+To all of our patients with Inflammatory Bowel disease (IBD) Ulcerative Colitis/Crohn's Disease and Microscopic Colitis - please refer o the Crohns and Colitis UK website for the latest guidance on COVID-19 and IBD.

 Please include your